Sri Lanka Freedom Party: Under Mahinda Rajapaksa (2005–2015)

-Under Mahinda Rajapaksa, the SLFP shifted back to the left towards a social democratic program termed Mahinda Chinthana.
-Some of the companies privatized by the Kumaratunga administration were re-nationalized such as Shell Gas Lanka.
+Under Mahinda Rajapaksa, the SLFP shifted back to the left towards a social democratic program termed 'Mahinda Chinthana'.
+Some of the companies privatised by the Kumaratunga administration were re-nationalised such as Shell Gas Lanka.

-The major legacy of this period of UPFA government was the end of the long-running civil war and the reunification of Sri Lanka.
-This achievement boosted the popularity of the SLFP, leading to convincing victories in the presidential and parliamentary polls held in 2010.
+The major legacy of this period of UPFA government was bringing an end to the long-running civil war and the reunification of Sri Lanka.
+This achievement greatly boosted the popularity of the SLFP, leading to convincing victories in both the presidential and parliamentary polls held in 2010.